 Wax packs contained 10 cards (along with a stick of gum) and sold for 15 cents each.
 They were packed 36 per box and cases contained 16 boxes each.

-Wrappers came in 3 varieties - one offering a sports card locker locker ($4.75 plus a wrapper), one advertising membership in the Topps Sports Club (2.50 and a wrapper) and one (not shown) with an offer for a sheet of uncut team checklist cards.
+Wrappers came in 2 varieties - one offering a sports card locker ($4.75 plus a wrapper) and one advertising membership in the Topps Sports Club ($2.50 and a wrapper).

 For 1975, the sports card locker was improved.
 No longer a simple cardboard container, it was now made of sturdier plastic and had a more durable vinyl covered exterior.
 This design would be used until Topps' final offering of the locker in 1982.